daky972/nodejs/inheritance/readme.md

 ### Do Not Manually Change Constructor Prototype

--   **Pitfall:**  Do not change manually a constructor prototype:
+-   **Pitfall:**  Do not manually change a constructor prototype:

     ```
     User.prototype = Person.prototype  // Don't do this!
     ```

--   After this code, all existing  `User`  instances will point to old prototype, while new instances will point to the new prototype.
-That means, adding a new prototype function to the  `Person`  instance will not be reflected to old  `User`  instances.
+-   After this code, all existing  `User`  instances will point to the old prototype, while new instances will point to the new prototype.
+That means, adding a new prototype function to the  `Person`  instance will not be reflected the old  `User`  instances.
--   The  `User.constructor`  for old instances will be  `User`  function (class), while for new instances it will be  `Person`.
+-   The  `User.constructor`  for old instances will be the `User`  function (class), while for new instances it will be  the `Person`.

 ----------

 ### Legacy Code with  `Object.create()`

 -   You may also see some legacy code using  `Object.create()`  to build the inheritance chain.
-However, because this reassigns the prototype property and removes the constructor property.
-To assign constructor back, you should do this (but avoid this approach since it's easy to forget to assign a constructor):
+Because this reassigns the prototype property and removes the constructor property.
+To assign a constructor back, you should do this (but avoid this approach since it's easy to forget to assign a constructor):

     ```
     User.prototype = Object.create(Person.prototype)